Satellite tracking of Norwegian Snowy Owls

 (Click on the images for larger versions and info)

 Snowy owls are the largest raptors of the high Arctic.
 They have specialized on a diet of lemmings and other rodents, but when food get scarce, they may even hunt big birds.
-However, to start breeding they need rodents, and when they are not to be found, the snowy owls may migrate thousands of kilometres to find their preferred prey.
+However, to start breeding they need rodents, and when they are not to be found, the Snowy Owls may migrate thousands of kilometres to find their preferred prey.

 Contact